Decolonising Digital Rights

 The digital rights field exists to promote and protect rights and freedoms in the digital sphere.
 In order to do so, it is crucial that the field reflects the society it works to safeguard.
 Here, the field must do better and ensure there are no blind spots in our work so that the digital rights of marginalised groups are upheld.
 This is especially important given the growing evidence that the use of digital technologies has the potential not only to reproduce but also to amplify existing forms of oppression, such as racism, sexism, ableism, homophobia, and transphobia.

 By a decolonising process, we mean a process which acknowledges that these forms of oppression have their roots in a history of domination and colonisation and are maintained by structural forces.
-Our goal is to initiate a process that challenges the structural causes of oppression in order to work towards a digital rights field in which all groups in society have their voices heard and which works to protect the digital rights of all.
+Our goal was to initiate a process that challenges the structural causes of oppression in order to work towards a digital rights field in which all groups in society have their voices heard and which works to protect the digital rights of all.

 submit-concept(1)